bitcoin/bitcoin/doc/zmq.md

-# Block and Transaction Broadcasting With ZeroMQ
+# Block and Transaction Broadcasting with ZeroMQ

 [ZeroMQ](http://zeromq.org/) is a lightweight wrapper around TCP connections, inter-process communication, and shared-memory, providing various message-oriented semantics such as publish/subscribe, request/reply, and push/pull.

-The Dash Core daemon can be configured to act as a trusted "border router", implementing the chaincoin wire protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for
+The Bitcoin Core daemon can be configured to act as a trusted "border router", implementing the bitcoin wire protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for